Park West, Miami

 The master plan for the district is divided into a number of levels, starting with the ‘commons’ level, which will include entrances and public passages.
 The ‘campus’ level will consist of indoor meeting spaces and larger office floor plates.

 The ‘horizon’ level will embrace a green-roof landscape, with open-air spaces for gatherings and cultural events.
 The ‘cloud’ level, a signature feature of the design, will be home to shared services that will include daycare, tech support, informal work and educational resources, and exhibition spaces.
 The cloud will be a linking feature, bridging all the district’s towers at a height of approximately 200ft above grade.

 Designed to provide pedestrian-friendly streets, the Miami Innovation District encourages the flow of people through various pavements and walkways.
 Street junctions create large, multi-use, public spaces.
 The design also includes flexible office spaces with sustainable features, such as utilising ample daylight and open spaces.

-Public spaces in the innovation district are designed to cater to three categories; business community, the inhabitants, and event goers.
+Public spaces in the innovation district are designed to cater to three categories, the business community, the inhabitants and event-goers.

 Embraced in the design of the district is the key element of flexibility.
-The community areas can be utilised for a variety of purposes, such as walking, meeting, working out, the opening of food joints, and conducting public events.
+The community areas can be utilised for a variety of purposes, such as walking, meeting, working out, opening food joints and conducting public events.
 Work-related activities such as meetings, team events and other celebrations can also take place in these open areas.